Offbeat Journey - Art No. 429/2025

 "Some follow patterns.
 Others break paths."

-- Paper: Archival Rag watercolour paper
+3. Paper: Archival rag watercolour paper.

-- Mount: Acid-free, mould-free mounts.
+5. Mount: Acid-free, mould-free mounts.

 This pen and watercolour painting is a powerful visual metaphor for defiance, self-direction, and quiet revolution.
 A dark figure strides confidently through a field of uniformly placed, abstract black marks—each resembling bricks, pixels, or typed characters—cutting diagonally across the grid in stark contrast to the system around them.